 7. Christiane says Yes: “I’m surprised so many people feel their Shih Tzus aren’t smart because our girl is very smart.
 She is loving, gentle and goofy all at once.
 Probably a bit bossy in that respect, too.”

 8. Pandjlocke says Yes: “Being a dog groomer, I’ve seen quite a few smart Shih Tzus.
 Brandon’s older sister is an exceptionally smart dog.
 She’s sixteen and has shown little sign of deteriorating.”

 9. Jimmerfn7 says Yes: “My Shih tzu has his moments.
 He’s definitely much smarter than many people make them out to be.
 Stubborn, but definitely a smart dog.”

 10. 98acura says Yes: “They also seem ‘stupid’ but they are actually very intelligent, just REALLY stubborn.
 As far as house breaking goes, you will be frustrated.”

 Is a Shih Tzu for Me?

-A Shih Tzu will likely be harder to train on average.
+The Shih Tzu will likely be harder to train on average.
 They require a lot of patience and positive reinforcement.
 If you can provide the time and patience to do so, then these dogs will be perfect.

+Another huge plus – they’re hypoallergenic dogs!
+If you’re allergic to dogs, Shih Tzus will be great for your sinuses.
 There are few toy dogs that are as entertaining as a Shih Tzu.
-Bring one home and you won’t regret it!
+If you bring one home, you won’t regret it!